 This is precisely where and when the opportunities abound for making a thousand little choices, convicted and compelled by Holy Spirit, that will ultimately render the fruit of Divine love by which the Bride is to be marked and known.

-However, before the vines are laden with fruit, there is the faith-growing season of Phileo love.
+However, before the branches are laden with fruit, there is the faith-growing season of Phileo love.

 Confession #2 – Phileo